MDPuneethReddy/personalblog/public/posts/how-to-create-a-blog-or-website-with-docusaurus.md

 3.Add your components<br />
 4.Deploy the website in Netlify<br />

-you can check out complete code <a style="color: blue" href=" https://github.com/MDPuneethReddy/docusaurus_tutuorial">  https://github.com/MDPuneethReddy/docusaurus_tutuorial</a>.
+you can check out complete code <a style="color: blue" href=" https://github.com/MDPuneethReddy/docusaurus_tutuorial" target="_blank">  https://github.com/MDPuneethReddy/docusaurus_tutuorial</a>.

-you can check out the live website <a style="color: blue" href="  https://docusaurus-tutorials-mdpuneethreddy.netlify.app/">  https://docusaurus-tutorials-mdpuneethreddy.netlify.app/</a>  .
+you can check out the live website <a style="color: blue" href="  https://docusaurus-tutorials-mdpuneethreddy.netlify.app/" target="_blank">  https://docusaurus-tutorials-mdpuneethreddy.netlify.app/</a>  .

 ### INSTALL DOCUSAURUS AND CREATE A WEBSITE:
 First open your command prompt, next we will create a new website name “docusaurus-tutuorials” using the below command.